axibase/atsd/api/data/properties/delete.md

 Due to the specifics of the underlying storage technology, the records deleted with this method are not instantly removed from the disk.

-Instead, the records are masked with a so called `DELETE` marker timestamped at the delete request time.
+Instead, the records are masked with a `DELETE` marker timestamped at the delete request time.
 The `DELETE` marker hides all data rows recorded with an earlier timestamp.

 The actual deletion from the disk, which removes both the `DELETE` marker as well as earlier records, occurs in the background as part of a scheduled procedure called `major compaction`.